Dan Woodgate: Early years

 Daniel Mark Woodgate was born on 19 October 1960, in Kensington, west London, England.
+His mother was an actress and his father was a photographer.
+Both of his grandfathers were conductors; one had his own band and did variety shows and worked with Shirley Bassey, the other formed the BBC Choral Singers.

+His mother left the family home when he was four years old.
 As children, he and his younger brother Nick lived with their father in Camden Town, north London.
-They were looked after by nannies.
-Dan Woodgate attended Haverstock School from 1972–1978.
-After leaving school, he worked for a time as a sign writer/printer and then as a building work/labourer.
+They were looked after by nannies and Au pairs.
+Woodgate attended Haverstock School from 1972–1978.
+After leaving school, he worked for a time as a graphic designer, sign writer/printer and then as a building work/labourer.

 Woodgate received his first drum kit when he was 12 years of age.
 When he was 14, he and Nick started their first band called Steel Erection.
 Interviewed by the Daily Express in 2013, Woodgate recalled: "We were really close and spent every hour of every day together.
 When Nick was about 10, dad realised he had a real talent for playing the guitar.
 I couldn't play a thing so I took up the drums and we formed a band together called Steel Erection."
 The two went on to play in other bands.
+Nick and Dan Woodgate continued to have associated music careers.